jettaprime/CSSClassCycler/README.md

 All in all, configuring and running the `ClassCycler` in these manners of examples performs the necessary CSS class-switching changes in a _single generated callback_ that is invoked on every interval of the cycle.

 Have fun.

+## Last Note

+The demo and examples show configurations of the `ClassCycler` that pass `Element`'s as `parentEl`'s.
+Passing in a string instead is valid; doing so will `querySelector` the `document` for an element with a class name of that string.
+This may or may not achieve the intended effect.